Winter Wheat 2014 Preview: Dealing with Literary Rejection

 The countdown to Winter Wheat 2014 has officially begun!
 In these final weeks leading up to the event, we’re giving our presenters some space here on the blog to share additional details about their sessions, so be sure to check back for more previews.
 (Remember, this year’s Winter Wheat is bigger and better than ever — see this sessions list for proof.)
 For more information on the conference, which takes place Nov.
 13-15 on the campus of Bowling Green State University in Bowling Green, Ohio, visit the Winter Wheat site.

-Winter Wheat 2014 Preview: Poetry and Nightmare
+Winter Wheat 2014 Preview: Lines That Bind

 Who should attend?